Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It's source code consists of
 1. An implementation of the EngageUI API for wxWidgets.
 2. An implementation of an app-dashboard for an IDE and SAHAppProducer
-an activity-handler specially designed for producing EngageUI/wxWidgets apps.
+an activity-handler for producing EngageUI/wxWidgets apps.

 ## EngageUI Illustrations
 ![Alt Text](https://hex-map.khitchdee.net/EngageUI-illustration.png?v08-23-2022)